The Common Veteran’s Season 2

 IV) Next Podcast: Episode 4: Let’s Talk About War

 a.
 The War, huh, yeah… What is it good for?”
-The Common Veterans take on war – the amount of Veterans that have fought in combat – or been to a combat zone, and why it is so hard to back into a noncombatant once back home…
+The Common Veterans take on war – the amount of Veterans that have fought in combat – or been to a combat zone, and why it is so hard to transition back into a noncombatant once back home…

 b.
 Until next time